 Gestational diabetes is not necessarily an indication for early delivery, but its complications may be.
 A 2011 workshop sponsored by NICHD and SMFM concluded that early delivery is not indicated when gestational diabetes is well controlled on diet or medication, but that timing of delivery should be individualized in GDMs whose glucose values were poorly controlled.

-Amniocentesis was not considered helpful when early delivery is indicated because of poor metabolic control.
+Amniocentesis is not considered helpful when early delivery is indicated because of poor metabolic control.
 We recommend that women with GDM not extend their pregnancies beyond the EDC.
 When dating is well documented and glucose is well controlled, we offer induction of labor (or repeat C/S if appropriate) between 39 completed weeks and the EDC.
 A population-based study of almost 200,000 GDMs reported that delivery at 39 weeks or 40 weeks was associated with a statistically significant lower risk of stillbirth and infant death than expectant management for another week.
 When glucose control is poor or undocumented we recommend earlier delivery.

 Mode of delivery

 Gestational diabetes is not an indication for caesarean section, but its complications may make caesarean section more likely.
 For example, hypertensive disorders of pregnancy occur with greater frequency in GDMs than in the general population.
 When such problems occur, early induction of labor may be necessary, which may make caesarean section more likely.
 Another scenario is fetal macrosomia, which can be associated with shoulder dystocia.